SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ## Sharing code

-You **will** make mistakes.
+Mistakes will happen.
 You will accidentally include changes you didn't mean to include or push to the wrong branch.
 The great thing is that you can't break things permanently.
-GitHub uses `git` and that's what it's for.
+GitHub uses `git` and it's made for rolling back changes.
 Someone more experienced may need to lend a hand, but it's all there.
 Your gut won't believe it right now, but you will come to trust the process.

 ### Commit - EARLY AND OFTEN